nilanjanchatterjee/nilanjanchatterjee.github.io/_teaching/workshop-teaching.md

 collection: teaching
 type: "Workshop"
 permalink: /teaching/workshop-teaching
-venue: "University 1, Department"
+venue: "Multiple venues across the world"
-date: 2023-10-15
+date: 2019-2023
-location: "City, Country"
+location: " "
 ---

-This is a brief description of a workshop teaching experience.
+This is a brief description of the teaching experience I had conducting workshops in different conferences on various topics.

 The Wildlife Society Meeting, 2023
 ======